melezhik/Sparrow6/documentation/taskchecks.md

     assert: 1 this is true
     assert: 0 this is false
-    assert: True this is also true, Perl6 style
+    assert: True this is also true, Raku style
-    assert: False this is false, Perl6 style
+    assert: False this is false, Raku style
     assert: true this is true, python/ruby style
     assert: false this is false, python/ruby style